costdev/wordpress-beta-tester/README.md

 There is a setting to **Skip successful autoupdate emails**.
 It functions to disable sending emails to the admin user for successful autoupdates.
 Only emails indicating failures of the autoupdate process are sent.

-The **Extra Settings** tab may contain choices for testing new features in trunk that require constants to be set.
-A checked feature will add a constant to the user's `wp-config.php` file in the format as follows:

-`define( 'WP_BETA_TESTER_{$feature}', true );`

-Unchecking the feature will remove the constant.

-This plugin resets the constants in `wp-config.php` on plugin activation and removes them on plugin deactivation.
-Use the filter `wp_beta_tester_config_path` to return a non-standard `wp-config.php` file path.

-If no settings are present there is no testing to be done that requires this feature.

 ### Report a Bug

 This feature will hopefully promote the testing and reporting of issues to the appropriate location.